Wikimedia Foundation: Spending and fundraising practices

 In 2014, Jimmy Wales was confronted with allegations that WMF had "a miserable cost/benefit ratio and for years now has spent millions on software development without producing anything that actually works".
 He acknowledged that he had "been frustrated as well about the endless controversies about the rollout of inadequate software not developed with sufficient community consultation and without proper incremental rollout to catch show-stopping bugs".

 During the 2015 fundraising campaign, members of the community voiced their concerns about the fundraising banners.
 They argued that they were obtrusive and could deceive potential donors by giving the impression that Wikipedia had immediate financial problems, which was not true.
 The Wikimedia Foundation vowed to improve wording on further fundraising campaigns to avoid these issues.
 Despite this, the foundation has continued to come under criticism for running campaigns seemingly designed to "make its readers feel guilty."
 Such campaigns have additionally been condemned for, in 2021, being run in countries that had been badly affected by the COVID-19 pandemic, such as Argentina and Brazil, as well as for sparking fears in India that Wikipedia might be "dying".
 This is despite the foundation being in ownership of "vast money reserves", in 2021 reaching its 10-year goal of compiling a $100 million endowment fund in only 5 years.

 In February 2017, an op-ed published by The Signpost, the English Wikipedia's online newspaper, titled "Wikipedia has Cancer", produced a debate in both the Wikipedian community and the wider public.
 The author criticized the Wikimedia Foundation for its ever-increasing annual spending, which, he argued, could put the project at financial risk should an unexpected event happen.
 The author proposed to cap spending, build up the endowment, and restructure the endowment so that WMF cannot dip into the principal when times get bad.

 As of June 2022, the WMF reported $239 million in net assets.
-It is expected to raise $174 million in revenue in the 2023.
-Despite expenses on the foundation staff's salaries, there's a significant surplus left.
+It was expected to raise $174 million in revenue in the 2023/2024 fiscal year.
+Despite expenses on the foundation staff's salaries, there is a significant surplus left.
 To manage these funds, the WMF has created an endowment composed of investments and cash.
 This is managed not by the WMF but by the Tides Foundation.

-The endowment aims to grow this capital to $130.4 million in the next fiscal year.
-However, there has been controversy over the administration of the funds.
-While the Tides Foundation has promised to become a more transparent 501(c)(3) organization to reveal how it manages funds, details on expenses and salaries are still lacking seven years later.
-Additionally, the WMF's salary costs have risen from $7 million in 2010/11 to $88 million in 2021/22.
+The endowment aimed to grow this capital to $130.4 million in the fiscal year 2023/2024.
+There was controversy over the administration of the funds.
+The Tides Foundation promised to become a more transparent 501(c)(3) organization to reveal how it manages funds; seven years later, details on expenses and salaries were not published.
+The WMF's salary costs rose from $7 million in 2010/11 to $88 million in 2021/22.